 A high-energy DJ who turned cake-throwing and crowd-surfing in an inflatable raft into a global electronic music empire.

-Steve Aoki didn't just become a DJ; he engineered a spectacle.
-The son of Benihana founder Rocky Aoki, he initially forged his path through the punk and hardcore scene, founding the label Dim Mak Records in 1996.
-His pivot to electronic dance music was seismic.
-Aoki's live shows became legendary not just for the music, but for their anarchic, participatory theater—launching cakes into the crowd, sailing over audiences in an inflatable raft.
-This visceral connection, combined with a shrewd ear for crossover hits, propelled him from club stages to headlining massive festivals.
-Beyond the decks, he's a savvy entrepreneur and philanthropist, using his platform for charitable fundraising, particularly for brain science research.
-Aoki transformed the DJ from a background figure into the hyper-kinetic centerpiece of a global party.
+Steve Aoki engineered a spectacle.
+The son of Benihana founder Rocky Aoki, he started in the punk and hardcore scene, founding Dim Mak Records in 1996.
+He pivoted to electronic dance music and transformed the DJ from a background figure into a hyper-kinetic centerpiece.
+His live shows featured cake launches into the crowd and rides over audiences in an inflatable raft.
+Aoki combined that visceral theater with a shrewd ear for crossover hits, propelling himself from club stages to headlining massive festivals.
+Beyond the decks, he raised money for brain science research and other charitable causes.
+He made the DJ the centerpiece of a global party.

 1965–1980